n0rdlicht/wagtail-headless-docker/README.md

 After you follow the [Deployment](#Deployment) steps below, the Django server will run on port `8000`, while the Node.js server compiling the Vue.js app will run on port `8080`.

-**Note that you currently need to start the servers from within the server console.**
-Support for `docker-compose` is pending!

 To access the Wagtail admin go to http://localhost:8000/admin/ - and then login with the superuser you created with the `createsuperuser` command.
 If the setup succeeded, you should be able to edit the content of a default home page.